 All assignments for Student Teaching are made through the Office of Field Experiences.
 Students must complete the Student Teaching Application online by the posted deadline.

 In order to qualify for certification to teach in more than one specialization, students must meet all requirements as listed in the undergraduate catalog for each specialization.
+Students must demonstrate their competence by student teaching a full quarter for each specialization for which they wish to be endorsed.

 Visit the LiveText Student Resources link for Student Teaching Requirements.